Keflon/FunctionZero.ExpressionParserZero/ReadMe.md

 // Get the result of the evaluation: var actualResult = (int)evalResult.Pop().GetValue();
 ```
+### Tips
+You will likely need only one instance of `ExpressionParser` for all your parsing
+Parsing an expression into an `ExpressionTree`can be expensive, and parsing the same expression *always*
+yields the *same* tree, so parse once and cache the result
+An `ExpressionTree` can be *evaluated* many times, either against the same or different `IBackingStore` objects
+- If you repeatedly evaluate "a=a+1" you will see the variable 'a' climb in value

+## Comma operator
+Use the comma operator to evaluate multiple expressions, same as `csharp`
+`ExpressionBind` yields the result of the last expression;
+`ExpressionTree.Evaluate` provides all results on the resultant `OperandStack`.

+## Assignment operator
+You can use the assignment operator `=` to set values in your backing store.
+E.g.
+`a = a + 1`
+`locationString = "Latitude: " + Customer.Latitude + " Longitude: " + Customer.Longitude`

 ## Casting
 Casting follows the same rules as `csharp`.
 You can cast to any type like this:
 ```